anderson-aristotle/ruby-objects/README.md

 where `n` is the number of sides, and `s` is the length of the side.

-To test whether or not your code is working, run the command `bin/rake test spec/shape_spec.rb`
+To test whether or not your code is working, run the command `bundle exec rspec spec/person_spec.rb`

 **HINT:** Ruby has a [module for performing mathematics](http://ruby-doc.org/core-2.3.0/Math.html) called `Math`; it has a